-He has published journalism in The Columbia Journalism Review, Quill, The Washington Post, Slate, The New York Times, New York magazine and other publications.
+He has published journalism in The Columbia Journalism Review, Quill, The Washington Post, Slate, The New York Times, New York magazine, The Nieman Lab, and other publications.
 He worked at Architectural Record, where he served as the magazine’s first web editor and as the editor of the print magazine’s department for young architects.

 Lerner specializes in American journalism history, press criticism, journalistic professionalism, including law and ethics, and journalism in higher education.
 He holds a Master of Science from the Columbia University Graduate School of Journalism and a Bachelor of Arts in nonfiction writing from the University of Pennsylvania.
 He was born in Washington, DC, and grew up in St. Paul, MN and Arlington, TX.